rust-lang/rust/src/doc/rustc-dev-guide/src/traits/canonicalization.md

 lifetime `'static`.
-The trait system generally ignores all lifetimes and treats them equally, so when canonicalizing, we will *also* replace any [free lifetime](../appendix/background.html#free-vs-bound) with a canonical variable.
+The trait system generally ignores all lifetimes and treats them equally, so when canonicalizing, we will *also* replace any [free lifetime](../appendix/background.html#free-vs-bound) with a canonical variable (Note that `'static` is actually a _free_ lifetime variable here.
+We are not considering it in the typing context of the whole program but only in the context of this trait reference.
+Mathematically, we are not quantifying over the whole program, but only this obligation).
 Therefore, we get the following result:

 ```text
 ?0: Foo<'?1, ?2>